SaberRepublic/Brewboard/README.md

 # Brewboard
+PCB files for the Saber Republic Brewboard
+Format is EagleCAD schematic, board layout, and library

 Brewboard Is a Shield for FX-SaberOS based soundboards.
 Its Designed to be as small as possible, and does the following;

  - Connects Arduino Nano, DFPlayer, and GY-521